dimitri-nicolo/calico/master/security/domain-based-policy.md

   - action: Allow
     destination:
-      selector: "destination-set == 'alice-and-bob'" EOF
+      selector: "destination-set == 'alice-and-bob'"
 ```

 > **Note**: Using a GlobalNetworkSet, instead of specifying domains
-> directly in GlobalNetworkPolicy rules, would make sense when
+> directly in GlobalNetworkPolicy rules, makes sense when
 > multiple policies need to reference the same set of domains, or when
 > you want the allowed destinations for a rule to be a mix of domains
 > and IPs from GlobalNetworkSets, as well, perhaps, as IPs from